Trauma & PTSD Therapy in Calgary AB

 Many clients are surprised to discover that the "small" thing they've been dismissing for years was actually the key to their healing.
 Your experiences matter because they matter to you.

-• There's no one-size-fits-all timeline - trauma healing is as unique as your experience.
+• There's no one-size-fits-all timeline - trauma and PTSD healing is as unique as your experience.
 However, we can offer some general guidance to help you plan.

 Typical timeframes: